|

 metaphysics often distinguishes between creator and created, subject

 and object, transcendent and immanent.
-But in a procedural
+But in a

-rules.
+constraints of its rules.
 In this

 framing, existence = application: each instantiation of identity,